-Assuming a leadership position in your community association is not something to take lightly.
+ssuming a leadership position in your community association is not something to take lightly.
 A leader can impact both the association and the neighbourhood for many years to come.
-Still, it is a role each and every member of your community association is capable of taking on.
+Still, it is a role each and every member of your community association is capable of assuming.
 Your participation in the association is a mark of leadership in itself.

-Successful leaders are team players who are willing to share authority.
+"Good leadership is shared leadership."
+(Milton Doheny) Successful leaders are team players who are willing to share authority.
 A good leader knows how important it is for your association to experience a regular change in leadership, and helps cultivate future leaders.
-He or she has the vision and ability to build consensus, to delegate duties and authority to others, to encourage residents to get involved, and to maximize neighbourhood talent.
+He or she has the vision and ability to build consensus, to delegate duties and authority to others, to encourage residents to get involved and to maximize neighbourhood talent.